carpentries-incubator/hpc-intro/_episodes/02-bash2.md

 `scp` is useful, but what if we don't know the exact location of what we want to transfer?
 Or perhaps we're simply not sure which files we want to tranfer yet.
 `sftp` is an interactive way of downloading and uploading files.
-To connect to a cluster, we use the command `sftp yourUsername@remote.computer.address`.
+To connect to a cluster, using `sftp` the syntax is: `sftp yourUsername@remote.computer.address`.
-This will start what appears to be a bash shell (though our prompt says `sftp>`).
-However we only have access to a limited number of commands.
+This will start what appears to be a Bash shell but that is really the sftp program.
+We know that we are inside the sftp program because the prompt changes to `sftp>`.
+While `sftp` looks like a Bash shell we only have access to a limited number of commands.

 We can see which commands are available with `help`:
 ```
-help
+sftp> help
 ```
 {: .bash}
 ```